Last Updated on June 3, 2023 by Ellen

 San Pedro’s town square is gorgeous.
 It’s well-kept with fragrant flowers and garbage cans and signs not to litter.
 Like most Latin American towns and villages, the square is adjacent to the main Catholic Church.
 Most Maya people are also Catholic.
 There are several benches to sit and people watch.
 The square and church are on the hill a short walk up from the main dock.

 At the first corner near the main dock is the town’s sports bar.
 We watched the Cleveland Cavaliers and some hockey there.
 Interestingly, just outside The Alegre, we noticed a surveillance camera on a pole amid a tangle of wires.
 We also noticed a few other cameras around town.
-I’m not sure if they were operable or even monitored, but we hadn’t seen public cameras anywhere else around the lake until we saw these.
+I’m not sure if they were operable or even monitored, but we hadn’t seen public cameras anywhere else.

 There also is another dock, on the other side of town.
 Those are private boats and ferry boats that go to the town of Santiago, on the opposite shore of Panajachel, the latter is the popular launch point for tourists who arrive at the lake from other destinations.